NilsEckerle/LaborC-IES-Teil-2/res/state_machine_setup.md

 **Entry:** The green dot indicates the entry state of the state machine.

-**Edges:** Each arrow is a edge, that can be passed into the next state.
-Each edge has a condition and some have execution function that get called when passing a edge.
+**Edges:** Each arrow is an edge, that can be passed into the next state.
+Each edge has a condition and some have execution function that get called when passing an edge.

 **Hierachie:** Some states are grouped by a 'parent state' (They build the hierachie).
 The parrent state edges are checked before the own edges are.